machal/cssmine-content/content/transformations-3.md

 first “Battle of the Browsers” took place on the battlefield of mobile devices.
 Yes, coders have been better.

-So let's take a look at what browsers are relevant:
+So let’s take a look at what browsers are relevant:

 -   Desktops: Chrome, Firefox, Internet Explorer (versions 8, 9, 10 and 11),
     Opera and *Safari.*